DormantLogician/equal-language-concept/doc/Abstraction.md

 Has export labels for giving information to other services, and import labels for getting information from other services.
 Export labels must be specified with a default category value if they are being created inline.

-A service may write to a new location label within it's intersection - in this case, location is local to service, and may be referred to in subsequent runs of the service.
+A service may write to a new location label within it's intersection - label must be constrained to a specific category signature, just like imports and exports.
+In this case, location is local to service, and may be referred to in subsequent runs of the service.

 Only synchronous writing, and asynchronous reading is allowed - requests to services are given through a write label (value given to 'I' in service reference, in this case), which allows a service to accept a single category as an input word, processing one word at a time.